We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 And he believes it's a wider piece for the region.

-So in in terms of actually meeting other leaders, a very short period of time for that because there's going to be a formal signing ceremony.
+So in terms of actually meeting other leaders, a very short period of time for that because there's going to be a formal signing ceremony.

 And I think there are questions among some of those other countries about what happens after this initial phase.

-And we know from the Catherine Prime Minister who gave an interview to the New York Times, uh, that when they were doing the negotiations, they actually didn't try and fill in that detail at this stage uh because they thought it could collapse the negotiations, and they wanted this first phase,
+And we know from the Qatari Prime Minister who gave an interview to the New York Times that when they were doing the negotiations, they actually didn't try and fill in that detail at this stage because they thought it could collapse the negotiations.

-the phase of the handover of uh the Israeli captives and the release of the Palestinian uh prisoners to be completed, uh, and then hope to be able to nail down uh the other details about the future of governance for Gaza.
+And then hope to be able to nail down the other details about the future of governance for Gaza.

-We know some of the plans, and then of course what happens beyond that.
+We know some of the plans.

-Um, they talk about a pathway to statehood for the Palestinians.
+They talk about a pathway to statehood for the Palestinians.

 Well, absolutely.